your-tools/tsrc/docs/guide/remotes.md

 ## Using a VPN

-Sometimes you will need to remotes, because depending the physical location of your developers, they need to use either:
+Sometimes you will need two remotes, because depending the physical location of your developers, they need to use either:

 * a 'normal' remote, when they are in the office
 * a 'vpn' remote, when they are working at home